Skip to Main Content

 It might be a dark and stormy night, but Schwab’s customer support team is going to be open to take your call.
 Not only does the Schwab team take calls 24 hours a day, seven days a week, but it’s also available for online chats and email around the clock, too.
 It’s hard to do better than that.

-You can always send an email, or you can stop by one of the approximately 400 Schwab branches (and now TD Ameritrade locations, too, since Schwab owns that brokerage) if you need more personal assistance.
+You can always send an email, or you can stop by one of the more than 400 Schwab branches if you need more personal assistance.
 This physical presence is an advantage that Schwab has over online-only brokers such as Webull, Robinhood or Interactive Brokers.

 Schwab customers also highlight their strong support, especially when it comes to the non-routine issues.
 A reader on Bogleheads stated: “I've been blown away by Schwab's customer service - and we needed it during a particularly tricky partial rollover due to the summary plan description of the 401k.
 And, for me personally, I find the website easier to navigate and more visually helpful compared to Fidelity.”